Introduction: 10 tips for preparing for gastric sleeve surgery

 There’s no question that your gastric sleeve procedure will change your life.
+It is important to plan for this weight life surgery because it is life changing.
+This milestone surgery is the impetus for us writing about the 10 tips for preparing for gastric sleeve surgery .
 The health hazards resulting from excess body weight will quickly become a thing of the past, and as with any striking change, everything you can do to prepare yourself and your body will help your dramatic transition.
-Every bariatric surgery patient has his own unique challenges, as well as the common factors that all face.
-Here’s a list of 10 points to consider ahead of your procedure to help make the process easier, both mentally and physically.
+Every bariatric surgery patient has their unique challenges, as well as the common factors that all face.
+Here’s a list of 10 points to consider before your procedure to help make the process easier mentally and physically.

 This is particularly urgent if you lead a sedentary life.
 Even light exercise, 30 minutes a day, can not only help you lose weight, but it can also improve the condition of your body to assist in recovery.
 There’s no need for intense routines.
 Extra walking and using stairs are two examples of simple ways to boost your lung capacity, important for avoiding respiratory complications during and after surgery.